hpasham12/States-Game/DEVELOPMENT.md

      - Functional on its on without user input
    - Created helper functions to read input
      - Future: User input & show start/ending states in console or window

+- **5/4/20**
+   - Updated JSON file for easier access to state index numbers
+   - Figured out how to display text on screen
+   - Connected user input to game logic
+   - Added PROPOSAL.md file
+   - Test cases for helper methods

+- **5/5/20**
+   - Updated DEVELOPMENT.md file
+   - Fixed bugs
+     - Checked to see if string was empty before executing backspace function
+     - Trimmed leading and trailing whitespace from user input